 The plot is usually two-dimensional of one or more signals as a function of time.

+This article here in ReviewerTouch will provide you with the basic information about the oscilloscope, its uses and all the details.
 We have also covered the details of the top two oscilloscopes that you can consider if you are looking to buy one.
-Keep scrolling!
+So keep scrolling!

 The basic oscilloscope is typically divided into four different sections:

 - Horizontal controls

 - Trigger controls

 The display of the oscilloscope usually consists of CRT or cathode ray tube or LCD panel which is laid out with both vertical as well as horizontal reference lines that are referred to as graticule.

 The CRT displays need to be additionally equipped with three controls: focus, intensity, and beam finder.
 The Vertical section of the oscilloscope controls the amplitude of the displayed signal.